joaks1/python-file-io/README.md

 The `access_mode` is usually `'r'` for **reading** from the file or `'w'` for **writing** to the file.
-There are other modes, but these are the most common and the only modes we will worry about here.
+There are other modes, but read and write are the most common and the only modes we will worry about here.

+Let's work in the Python interpreter to learn some basics about how to work with files in Python:

+    $ python3

 Let's try opening the `dummy.txt` file in this repo: